chrislcontrol/Facebank/README.md

 # Run project:
-1 - $ make containers-reset (This command will down all running docker containers and up project containers) 2 - $ make run-app
+1 - $ make containers-reset (This command will down all running docker containers and up project containers) \n 2 - $ make run-app